The resilience of tradition

 Yongfu

-If you want to study Chinese culture, China’s a good place to do it
+If you want to study Chinese culture, then China’s a good place to do it

 Heritage” pundit Tian Qing has a good story for every occasion (such as this, and this).
 On the resilience of traditional culture under all kinds of assaults (notably in the hands of “obstinatezhizhuo 执着 peasants, as they’re often described) , he likes to cite Granny Liu’s epithet in chapter 6 of Cao Xueqin’s epic 18th-century novel The story of the stone (The dream of the red chamber):